How Often Should You Exfoliate Your Skin?

 • Toning

 Toning helps restore the essential nutrients of your skin and shrink the open pores.
-It helps soothe the skin and maintains the pH balance after exfoliation.
+It helps soothe the skin and maintain the skin’s pH level after exfoliation.
 This step also reduces skin inflammation and dry, red patches.

 Note: Avoid toners that contain alcohol, artificial fragrance and color, and harsh ingredients as they might aggravate your skin sensitivity.